AED Signage Requirements and State AED Laws

 AED Sign Placement – General Requirements

-AED signage needs to be located where anyone will be able to find it.
+AED signage needs to be located where anyone would be able to find the defibrillator.
 Ideally, AED signage should appear near the elevators, as that is a high-traffic area on every floor of a multi-story building.
-If a building has locations that are more likely to need an AED, it should be placed there, and the signage around the building should direct rescuers to it.
+If a building has locations that are more likely to need an AED, like a gym for example, it should be placed there, and the signage around the building should direct rescuers to it.
 For instance, if an office building has a fitness center, at least one of the building’s AEDs should be located in that area as Sudden Cardiac Arrest (SCA) can happen to anyone, especially during exercise.

 Wherever the AEDs end up, adequate AED sign placement is critical so that any rescuer can find it quickly and easily.